chbrown/streaming/README.md

 ### `streaming.Splitter`

-Very similar to `streaming.Line`, but more configurable.
+What used to be `streaming.Line` and `Rechunker` have been folder into this more generic, more flexible class.

 `new Splitter(split, opts)` inherits `stream.Transform`